Cross-Origin Resource Sharing (CORS)

 Cookie: Version=1

-The above is equivalent to saying "I want to receive HTML in response.
+This header is equivalent to saying "I want to receive HTML in response.
 Here is a cookie I have."

-Sample Response header
+Sample response header

 Content-Encoding: gzip